 Introducing Microsoft Teams – Enhanced Collaboration in Office 365

 Yesterday Microsoft announced the launch of Microsoft Teams, the latest addition to their Office 365 portfolio.
-The chat-based workspace in an entirely new experience, bringing together people, conversations and content – providing the tools that teams need to collaborate and achieve more.
+The chat-based workspace is an entirely new experience, bringing together people, conversations and content – providing the tools that teams need to collaborate and achieve more.

 It’s naturally integrated with the familiar Office applications and is built from the ground up on the Office 365 global, secure cloud.
-Microsoft Teams is available in preview in 181 countries and in 18 languages to commercial customers with Office 365 Enterprise or Business plans, with general availability expected in the first quarter of 2017.
+Microsoft Teams is available for preview in 181 countries and in 18 languages to commercial customers with Office 365 Enterprise or Business plans, with general availability expected in the first quarter of 2017.

 Microsoft Teams Highlights

-Chat for today’s teams
+Chat, for today’s teams

 A hub for teamwork

-Second, Microsoft Teams brings together the full breadth and depth of Office 365 to provide a true hub for teamwork.
-Word, Excel, PowerPoint, SharePoint, OneNote, Planner, Power BI and Delve are all built into Microsoft Teams so people have all the information and tools they need at their fingertips.
+Secondly, Microsoft Teams brings together the full breadth and depth of Office 365 to provide a true hub for teamwork.
+Word, Excel, PowerPoint, SharePoint, OneNote, Planner, Power BI and Delve are all built into Teams so people have all the information and tools they need at their fingertips.
 Backed by the Microsoft Graph, intelligent services are surfaced throughout the workspace to help with information relevancy, discovery and sharing.
 Microsoft Teams is also built on Office 365 Groups—the cross-application membership service that makes it easy for people to move naturally from one collaboration tool to another, preserve their sense of context and share with others.

 Customisable for each team

-Third, since all teams are unique, we’ve invested deeply in ways for people to customise their workspace, with rich extensibility and open APIs available at general availability.
+Third, since all teams are unique, Microsoft has invested deeply in ways for people to customise their workspace, with rich extensibility and open APIs available at general availability.
 For example, Tabs provides quick access to frequently used documents and cloud services.
 Microsoft Teams also shares the same Connector model as Exchange, providing notifications and updates from third-party services like Twitter or GitHub.
 Further, we are including full support for the Microsoft Bot Framework to bring intelligent first- and third-party services into your team environment.

 Security teams trust

 Finally, Microsoft Teams provides the advanced security and compliance capabilities that Office 365 customers expect.
 Data is encrypted in transit and at rest.
 Like all our commercial services, it has a transparent operational model with no standing access to customer data.
-Microsoft Teams will support key compliance standards including EU Model Clauses, ISO 27001, SOC 2, HIPAA and more.
+In addition to this, Microsoft Teams will support key compliance standards including EU Model Clauses, ISO 27001, SOC 2, HIPAA and more.
 And, as customers would expect, Microsoft Teams is served out of a hyper-scale global network of data centres, automatically provisioned within Office 365 and managed centrally, just as any other Office 365 service.